salesforcecli/plugin-auth/messages/web.login.md

 # error.cannotOpenBrowser

-Unable to open %s.
+Unable to open the browser you specified (%s).

 # error.cannotOpenBrowser.actions

-- Ensure %s is installed.
+- Ensure that %s is installed on your computer.
+Or specify a different browser using the --browser flag.